DataSF/datasf.github.io/academy/_posts/intermediate-power-bi-data-modeling.md

 ---
-title: Intermediate Power BI: Data Modeling
+title: 'Intermediate Power BI: Data Modeling'
-description:  This course is the 2nd in DataSF’s series on PowerBI.
-This course will provide a strong foundation in Data Structure and Data Modeling through the tool of PowerBI.
-Analyst tasked with getting multiple data sources to “talk” to each other in PowerBI will find this class of use.
+description: "This course is the 2nd in DataSF’s series on PowerBI. \_This course will provide a strong foundation in Data Structure and Data Modeling through the tool of PowerBI. \_Analyst tasked with getting multiple data sources to “talk” to each other in PowerBI will find this class of use."
+prerequisites: >-
-prerequisites: Participants must have taken Data Academy's Intro to Power BI, and should be confident using the program.
+  Participants must have taken Data Academy's Intro to Power BI, and should be confident using the program.
 length: Full day (~8 hours)
 subjects:
   - Data Management